Introduction

 Q2: Should I use RTV sealant with a pre-cut gasket?

-Q3: Can I reuse my old coolant?
+Q3: Can I reuse old coolant?